mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 ```
 This result says that under the null hypothesis (the children found the items and made a friend at random), the likelihood of the observation (friends name and first two items start with the same letter) is only 0.39%, which is clearly smaller than our present (5%) and proposed (0.5%) criteria for rejecting the null hypothesis.

-In other words *we can statistically conclude that something other than random chance is influencing the distribution of things being collected in our childrens story*: an alternate hypothesis should be considered.
+In other words *we can statistically conclude that something other than random chance is influencing the distribution of things being collected in our childrens story*.
+An alternate hypothesis should be considered.

-This doesn't *necissarily* mean that the most likely hypothesis is that all 4 of the items will start with the same letter (can you think of a way to use our simulation to assess the probability of that hypothesis?), but it suggests that Annie's suspicion about how things have turned out so far is on point.
+This doesn't *necissarily* mean that the most likely hypothesis is that all 4 of the items will start with the same letter (can you think of a way to use our simulation to assess the probability of that hypothesis?), but it suggests that Jack's suspicion about how things have turned out so far is on point.

 Here is a sampling of our simulations that matched our observed outcome: